jundalisay/sp/content/en/research/sarkar/rarh/chapter-05.md

 Severe caste discrimination arose in Ráŕh due to the influence of the Paoráńika Dharma propounded by Shankaracharya.
 - This evil created fatal rents in the otherwise well-knit social fabric of Ráŕh.

-A man who showed outstanding wisdom while rescuing Ráŕh from the sway of that horribly destructive system was Chaitanya Mahaprabhu (Vishwambhar Mishra).
+Chaitanya Mahaprabhu [18 February 1486 – 14 June 1534] (Vishwambhar Mishra):
+- had outstanding wisdom
+- rescued Ráŕh from Puranic dharma

-He formed a new group, the Vaishnavite group, with those people who were not socially recognized by the high-caste Hindus.
+- formed a new Vaishnavite group with people who not socially recognized by the high-caste Hindus.

 The people of this Vaishnavite group are still spread in many places throughout Ráŕh.

 Mahaprabhu’s historic contribution still permeates every atom of the soil of Ráŕh.

 So no one can lose caste so easily today.(2)